 Direct: 972-941-4453

-In March 2023, Dad’s Place began operating its ministry 24 hours a day to serve the most vulnerable in its community.
-For months, Dad’s place did so without incident.
+In March 2023, Dad’s Place began operating its ministry 24-hours a day to serve the most vulnerable in its community.
+For months, Dad’s place did so without incident, even receiving people brought to the church by the Bryan Police Department who had nowhere to go.
 However, in November 2023 as winter began in Northern Ohio, Bryan city officials issued an ultimatum to the church: cease operating 24-hours a day or face crippling penalties.
 After Dad’s Place refused to force those within its care out onto the streets, city officials began engaging in a campaign to harass, intimidate, and shut down Dad’s Place.
-To date, Mayor Schlade and officials have criminally charged Pastor Avell 19 times, threatened to criminally charge the church’s landlord, used law enforcement officials to needlessly harass and humiliate Dad’s Place and its congregants, and is now threatening to take additional actions—including daily fines of $1,000 per day and a forced eviction—to permanently shut down the church.
+To date, Mayor Schlade and officials have criminally charged Pastor Avell 19 times, threatened to criminally charge the church’s landlord, used law enforcement officials to needlessly harass and humiliate Dad’s Place and its congregants, and more.

 ###